jasny/jasny-symfony/README.md

 * CKEditor        - CKEditor, including support for KCFinder (*yeah baby :D*)
 * AutoReference   - For automatically generated references (e.g. slugs) *TODO*
 * File            - Overwrites the way to basic symfony file type
+* Image           - Image type showing a thumbnail
+* Link            - A text input or textarea, that is shown as a link in uneditable mode
+* Phonenumber     - An input for phonenumbers (with icon prefix in Bootstrap)
+* Country         - A choice element with all the countries in the world
+* Typeahead       - A Bootstrap typeahead element with id > entity conversion

 Twig